sadiela/sadieiq694.github.io/writing/TechWorkWeek1.markdown

 ###Control Systems
 To help us with this first challenge, a robotics software engineer from NASA's Jet Propulsion Laboratory (JPL), Kyle Edelberg, gave technical lectures on control systems that we could use.

+###Challenge Approach

+After gaining the necessary background through lectures and short labs, groups were ready to start working on the implementation of a wall following node.
+In order to get more practice writing nodes, my group decided to first write one that used the bang bang control system and then write a PID node.

 ##**Process:**